 Leather sandals are among the best Greek souvenirs.
 They are flat, light sandals made out of leather and a rubber sole.
 They come in various designs and colors, though they are more common in light brown.

 Watch any movie inspired by ancient Greek mythology, and you will notice that ancient Greeks wore similar sandals.
-(In reality, there were more types of shoes, similar to today’s closed shoes or boots).
+(In reality, more types of shoes existed back then, just like today’s closed shoes or boots).

 You can also buy leather sandals in tourist shops on most Greek islands, like Mykonos or Santorini.